 If you checked out our blog post from earlier in the month, you learned that exercising physically strengthens the part of our brains responsible for creating and storing long term memories.
 Scientists are discovering hidden benefits of exercise all the time.
-This time, we dive into a study that reveals a strong correlation between exercising in a classroom setting and memorization.
+This time, we dive into a study that reveals a strong correlation between exercising in an educational setting and memorization.

 Exercising and Learning